Salmon recipes for celebration meals.

 It's a perfectly good meal to give a Pescatarian instead of your Thanksgiving or Christmas turkey - it takes a small amount of preparation and only twenty five minutes cooking time.

 The potatoes will need bit of pre-cooking.
 Everything else will cook just beautifully alongside the salmon, so you might like to consider that when you're cooking potatoes for your turkey dinner.
+It is one of my favourite salmon recipes.

 You could also serve a gorgeous salmon quiche - you can use hot or cold smoked salmon, canned or fresh.
 The choice is yours.